 Contact Jenner Law for Help With a Therapist Abuse Case Today

-Jenner Law has nearly 50 years of collective experience fighting for those injured by negligence and wrongdoing.
+Jenner Law has more than 70 years of collective experience fighting for those injured by negligence and wrongdoing.
 If you have experienced therapist abuse, we can be your advocate and ally.
 We will review the common signs of therapist abuse and advise you further after reviewing your situation.

-Contact us today for a free consultation to learn more about how we can seek financial justice for you or your loved one.
-We work on contingency, so you don’t owe us a dime until we win your case.
+Contact us today for a free consultation to learn how we can help you or your loved one seek financial justice.
+We work on a contingency basis, so you don’t owe us a dime until we win your case.